 The emphasis of this course is to examine pragmatic techniques and philosophical approaches necessary to design, implement, and evaluate a comprehensive discipline-based art education program at the secondary school level.
 Additionally, both historical and contemporary art education issues are examined, discussed, and evaluated.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
+Prerequisite: Junior classification.
 Co-requisite: ED 351.
 (See ED 353.)

-AR 388.
-Methodology of Art Presentation (3)
+AR 487 Presentation & Portfolio (3)

-A course designed to help students formulate an individual viewpoint within the context of the contemporary art world through the study of the gallery system.
+A course designed to help students formulate an individual viewpoint within the context of the contemporary art world through the study of the gallery system and art presentation.
 Includes portfolio preparation, statement formulation and presentation techniques.
-Prerequisites: Junior classification; or, instructor's permission.
+Prerequisite: Junior classification; or, instructor's permission.

 AR 401.
-Sculpture III (3)
+Sculpture 3 (3)